-All personal electronic devices (i.e., smart phones, smart watches, cell phones, itouch, ipad, tablets, etc.) are not allowed at the student's table/computer within classroom while classes are session.
+All personal electronic devices (i.e., cell phones, itouch, ipad, tablets, etc.) may not be allowed at the student's desk within classroom while classes are session.
 All personal electronics are not allowed in clinical at any time.

 Due to the high number of telephone calls received by the clinical sites daily, students are requested not to use department, cell, and/or smart phones in their work area for the purpose of making personal calls.
 The department telephones are for transacting hospital/outpatient business only and should not be used for personal business.
 Students may use their electronics in the radiology lounge/break room or the public telephones, which have been installed in the hospital/outpatient waiting areas and main lobbies.